Reader8765/Web-Storage/README.md

 # Web-Storage
-Using web-storage to make a chat room thingy.
+Using web storage to make a chat room thingy.